AnkithaPS/ai-resume-analyzer/README.md

 - MongoDB (Mongoose)
 - JWT Authentication
 - OpenAI API
+- Redis (Caching Layer)

+---

 # File Processing

 - Multer (file upload handling)
 - pdf-parse (PDF parsing)
 - Mammoth (DOCX parsing)

+---

+# Core Concepts Implemented

+# Retrieval-Augmented Generation (RAG)

+- Resume text is split into chunks
+- Each chunk is converted into embeddings
+- Embeddings are stored in an in-memory vector store (per user)
+- Relevant chunks are retrieved using cosine similarity based on job description
+- Only relevant context is sent to AI → improves accuracy and reduces noise

+---

+# Redis Caching

+- AI responses are cached using Redis
+- Prevents repeated OpenAI API calls for same input
+- Improves response time and reduces cost

+---

 # Features